 Students enrolled at UCF as Non-Degree Seeking hold secondary priority to our degree-seeking T&T students.
-This is done to ensure those accepted to the program have priority for the courses needed for the degree.
-We also require instructor permission, received via email, for all students classified as Non-Degree Seeking to ensure they are able to keep up with the coursework in the classes they desire.
-Students seeking to enroll as Non-Degree Seeking should follow these steps:
+This is done to ensure those accepted to the program have priority for the courses

-- 1. Apply online as a non-degree seeking graduate student: (https://www.students.graduate.ucf.edu/gradonlineapp/). - 2.
+- 1. Apply online as a non-degree seeking graduate student: (https://graduate.ucf.edu/apply-now/). - 2.
 Decide which courses you want to take at least one month before registration begins. - 3.
 Contact the instructor teaching the course via his/her university email to request permission to enroll.
 This email should contain a brief statement about your academic standing, why you wish to take the course, your academic goals, and how the course will benefit your studies.
 You should also cc phurter@ucf.edu to ensure that T&T has a record of your request. - 4.
 Once permission is acquired, forward the faculty member's email response to phurter@ucf.edu. - 5.
-Ultimate decisions for granting course permission to Non-Degree Seeking students lie with the instructor of the course and the T&T Program Director.

-6. Credits in T&T courses earned while a non-degree seeking student may transfer toward T&T's degree requirements should a non-degree seeking student apply and be accepted to the T&T program.
+Ultimate decisions for granting course permission to Non-Degree Seeking students lie with the instructor of the course and the T&T Program Director. - 6.
+Credits in T&T courses earned while a non-degree seeking student may transfer toward T&T's degree requirements should a non-degree seeking student apply and be accepted to the T&T program.
 Please refer to page 11 for further information on the transfer of credits.